semagarcia/react-podcast-app/README.md

 npm run test:snapshots
 ```

+Some unit tests (with watch mode) and its coverage has been added to the project.

 ## How to work with the repo and contribute
 You can contribute to the repo and improve its functionality.
 In order to do that, you should have in mind that there's